Table of contents

 Discover Amsterdam: Tourist Information & Travel Guide

-A collection of ‘home pages’ with Amsterdam Tourist Information on a variety of topics of interest to visitors.
+This is a collection of ‘home pages’ with Amsterdam Tourist Information on a variety of topics of interest to visitors.

-Everything is presented the Dutch Amsterdam way: basic information along with our unique, local perspective and, where necessary, a generous serving of opinion — provided by locals.
+Everything is presented the Dutch Amsterdam way: basic information along with our unique, local perspective.
+And, where necessary, a generous serving of opinion — provided by locals.

-Amsterdam: Some Basics
+Amsterdam: Some Basic Information

 - Where is Amsterdam?